 - The duty counsel lawyer won’t explain to the accused how they need to present themselves.

-Having a lawyer representing the accused will ensure that the bail hearing is conducted in the best interests of the accused.
+Having your lawyer representing the accused will ensure that the court hearing and process is conducted in the best interests of the accused.

 Where the accused was not properly represented at the bail hearing initially and the accused is held in custody, we can apply to a higher court for a review of the bail hearing and any detention order.

 A bail hearing review requires that a separate application be made to the court.

 At this hearing we will;

 - properly represent the accused,